 We just completed our THIRD room this way.
 We did the floors in our bedroom.
 This time, we nailed them down and THEN stained them.
 It went a lot faster!
 I would only do it this way from now on because it saves a ton of time.
 Don’t forget to wipe up the excess stain!

 Staining is fun because you are getting close, but very messy!
 We have developed a process for staining.
 I first put on rubber gloves (like medical grade stuff that I use when I'm cleaning up barf) to keep the stain off of my skin.
 Next I put an old sock over the hand that I am going to use to stain.
 Then I dip a rag into the can of stain and apply it to the board.
 Once you apply the stain, you should run over the board with a dry rag to remove the excess stain.
 We have done these inside and outside.
 The darker ones were our dining room and the lighter ones went into the family room.
-You can find Varathane 211807 Premium Wood Stain, Half Pint, Dark Walnut" target="_blank">the lighter the stain here.
-And Varathane 262029 Premium Fast Dry Wood Stain, 1/2 Pint, Kona" target="_blank">here is the darker stain.
+You can find the lighter the stain here, it’s Dark Walnut in Varathane.
+And here is the darker stain, it’s called Kona.

 We put the wet boards on old pallets in our grass and let the sun dry them.
 Once they are dry we stacked them and either moved them to the garage or basement depending on how long we wanted to wait before laying them in the room.